This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Where to stay in Paros: Lefkes

-Visitors who are not too keen on beaches and have their own transportation could consider staying at Lefkes, the island's most popular inland village.
+Visitors who are not too keen on beaches and have their own transportation could consider staying at Lefkes, the island's most famous inland village.

 The traditional, maze-like architecture and the impressive church of Agia Triada are two of the main attractions in Lefkes.